 2) law school transcripts (unofficial transcripts are available on uoZone)

-3) completed Walsh moot try out problem (to be distributed by email in early September)
+3) completed Walsh moot try out problem (below)

 4) based on the written materials, some students will also be asked to orally present their arguments (3 minutes) at a later date where judges will ask questions